Joalor64GH/FNF-MagEngine/README.md

 Ever wanted to make a **full week mod** with phases, custom characters, custom stages, and dialogues?
 I'm sure we all have, but not all of us know how to code.
 BUT!
 With Mag Engine, it fixes **literally** all of those problems.

-It's the first FNF Engine to **support fully custom weeks and assets with no coding and/or compiling whatsoever**.
+It's an FNF Engine to **support fully custom weeks and assets with no coding and/or compiling whatsoever**.

 ## Friday Night Funkin